 What is an eating problem?

-Trying to control what or how much you eat very strictly or eating and then making yourself sick (bulimia) are signs that you could have an eating problem.
+But if you’re focussing a lot on controlling what or how much you eat, or if you have urges to eat and then make yourself sick (bulimia), these are signs you could have a problem.

 Symptoms of eating problems

-- Eating only certain types of things or following a ‘fad’ too closely
+- eating only certain types of things or following fad diets

 What to do about eating problems